Student Support 2014/15

 However, if the parent you usually live with has remarried or is cohabiting, we will also need their financial details.

 This depends on where you are living and the level of your income and that of your family/partner/spouse.

-If you are awarded an Assembly Learning Grant /Special Support Grant, this will also affect the level of maintenance loan you are awarded.
+If you are awarded a Welsh Government Learning Grant /Special Support Grant, this will also affect the level of maintenance loan you are awarded.

 Students in their final year of study will receive less because there is no longer any financial provision to cover the summer vacation.

 Details of how the loan repayment process works can be found in the booklet 'Student Loans: A Guide to Terms and Conditions'.
 This booklet can be found on the Student Finance Wales website: www.studentfinancewales.co.uk on the page entitled 'Forms and Guides'.

 For students who take out a maintenance loan from Student Finance Wales in 2014/15 there will be up to £1,500 debt relief when you have made your first compulsory loan repayment when earning over £21,000 subject to certain conditions.